Ridiculously Practical Ways to Recycle Books

 Keep in mind these are smaller boxes, so they won’t fit a large donation.
 But, if you have a few books you want to give away, it’s a good choice.

 3. Better World Books

 This organization collects and sells donated books to fund literacy initiatives worldwide.

-So far, Better World Books has made $24 million for literacy and education.
-Just go to their website, and you too can be a part of the work they’re doing.
+So far, Better World Books has made over $33 million for literacy and education.
+Just go to their website, and you too can be a part of their work.

 Goodwill and Salvation Army are always great choices for book donations, but you can find other charities and thrift stores in your area that conduct book drives as well.